Welcome to Government College University Lahore - Established 1864

 Dr. H. B. Dunnicliff

 Garrett was succeeded by Horace B. Dunnicliff who had served the College as Professor of Chemistry since 1917.
-Born in 1885, educated at Downing College, Cambridge, Dunnicliff had held . . .
+Educated at Downing College, Cambridge...

 Prof. G. D. Sondhi (1939–45)